 After account-based marketing strategies identify target accounts, the whole range of communication and engagement is there to move the leads in those accounts through the funnel stages.

 If you can’t identify how a technology, tool, or strategy fits into moving leads and accounts through the hourglass, it is most likely wasted money.
 And with the proliferation of technology and tools to address all facets of marketing, it is important to spend your budget on the most important ones that drive the most funnel movement.

 Each year, all of us as marketers have more choices than ever on how to spend our time and money with higher revenue targets and expectations than ever.

 Make sure that your Lead Management Framework is a strong enough backbone to support all the weight.

 If you would like to expand more on lead management, you need to check out Manufacturing Demand: The Principles of Successful Lead Management, the number one book on lead management authored by DemandGen founder David Lewis or simply drop us a note!

-Ryan Johnson develops and implements marketing automation strategies for DemandGen clients, helping them to streamline and optimize their marketing and sales processes to drive success.
+Ryan Johnson develops and implements marketing automation strategies for DemandGen clients.
+As a DemandGen Consultant, he has helped clients across a wide range of industries to streamline and optimize their marketing and sales processes to drive measurable success and ROI.